EdWire/dagster-edfi-api-to-bq-amt/project_dbt/models/marts/core/core.md

 # Demographic dim

-This dimension table contains a row per descriptor parent key and descriptor.
+Grain: one row per descriptor parent key and descriptor

 This table is usually joined to the student demographic bridge tables.

 ---------------------------
 Differences from Ed-Fi AMT